bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 At this step, we have got the ProcMon log captured.
 Now comes the tricky part to co-relate the application error with the entries in ProcMon.

-Here are a few tips from my experience to make this east:
+Here are a few tips from my experience to make this easy:
 - Start from the bottom of the log and go upwards.
 - Try to co-relate the time of error with the time of event in ProcMon.
 - If you have a separate DLL having UI for showing error (form to show the error to a user), look for that DLL in the logs first and then go upwards.